- Non-Operative Spine & Rehabilitation Specialists

-Physiatry, also known as Physical Medicine and Rehabilitation, is a medical specialty that specializes in the treatment, prevention, diagnosis, and rehabilitation of people with functional impairment due to injury, disorder, or disease.
+Physiatry, also known as Non-Operative Spine & Rehabilitation, is a medical specialty that specializes in the treatment, prevention, diagnosis, and rehabilitation of people with functional impairment due to injury, disorder, or disease.
 It is one of the latest subspecialties in the field of medicine that manages a wide variety of conditions involving the musculoskeletal system and nervous system, while also focusing on the patient’s independence, function, and quality of life.

 What Does Physiatry Involve?

 Physiatry imparts integrated and multidisciplinary care focused on recovery of the whole person by addressing the individual’s emotional, physical, vocational, medical, and social needs.
 Physiatry is special among other medical specialties in that its area of expertise is focused on the functioning of the whole patient, as compared with a focus on an organ system or systems.

 Physiatrists are doctors who have completed 4 years of medical school plus an additional 4 years of residency training in the field of Non-Operative Spine & Rehabilitation.
 They may be subspecialty certified in Hospice and Palliative Medicine, Brain Injury Medicine, Pain Medicine, Neuromuscular Medicine, Spinal Cord Injury Medicine, Pediatric Rehabilitation Medicine, and/or Sports Medicine, and practice in a variety of clinical settings, including inpatient and outpatient facilities.

 - Diagnose and treat pain or disability arising out of an illness, injury, or disease